collective/collective.jsonify/README.rst

+``collective.jsonify`` exports your Plone content to JSON_.

-Main reason for this package lays in complicate dependencies in products which export data from Plone.
-Normaly the only work with Plone 3.0 or higher (or not even with 3.0).
+Many packages that export data from Plone have complicated dependencies, and so only work with Plone 3.0 or higher (or not even with 3.0).

-Therefore this package provides no major dependency and can be installed in any Plone version.
-Probably it should work also for Plone 1.0, but this was not tested.
-Only dependency is simplejson_.

-Format in which data is exported is JSON_ in collective.transmogrifier_ friendly format.
-There is also blueprint developed which is laying in collective.jsonmigrator_ package.

-Package is TESTED_ and DOCUMENTED_.
+``collective.jsonify``'s only dependency is simplejson_.
+It can be installed in any Plone version, probably as far back as Plone 1.0 (not tested!).

+The exported JSON_ is a collective.transmogrifier_ friendly format.
+Install ``collective.jsonify`` on a site you want to export from, and setup an import transmogrifier pipeline on the site you're importing to, using the blueprints in the collective.jsonmigrator_ package.

+For more information see the documentation_.

 :Warning: This product may contain traces of nuts.